 Tuesday is market day in the small town of Silvia which is about two hours from Popayán in southern Colombia.
 If you’re looking for cheap souvenirs, look elsewhere.
-If you’re interested in seeing why markets remain a vital way of life for so many people in Colombia, check it out.
+If you’re interested in seeing why local markets remain a vital way of life for so many people in Colombia, check it out.

-Exploring the traditional market in Silvia, Colombia
+Exploring the local market in Silvia, Colombia

 Every week, sleepy Silvia fills up with Guambiano indigenous people who come to “town” from their nearby villages to sell what they’ve grown or made and buy what they need in the very traditional market.
 Some tour companies bring travelers to Silvia to see the weekly market, but we only saw one or two other travelers during our exploration of the market.